oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * satisfies the "CSAF consumer" conformance profile.
 * satisfies the "CSAF producer" conformance profile.
-* additionally satisfies those normative requirements in section 3 that are designated as applying to post-processors.
+* additionally satisfies those normative requirements in section [sec](#schema-elements) that are designated as applying to post-processors.

 ### Conformance Clause 8: CSAF modifier